The paradigm of warm quintessential inflation and spontaneous baryogenesis: Late Time Cosmology

 where, $\mathcal{S}_m$ , $\mathcal{S}_r$ and $\mathcal{S}_\nu $ are action for matter part, radiation part and neutrino part respectively.
-Action \eqref{nuaction} implies direct coupling of field $\phi$ with massive neutrino matter which is reflected in the field evolution equation as well as in the continuity equation for neutrino matter~\cite{DeFelice:2010aj},
+The action \eqref{nuaction} implies direct coupling of field $\phi$ with massive neutrino matter which is reflected in the field evolution equation as well as in the continuity equation for neutrino matter~\cite{Hossain:2014xha,Geng:2015fla,DeFelice:2010aj,samrev,Sami:2019hbq, Sami:2021ufn},\footnote{It may be noted that neutrino matter is not coupled to $\phi$ in the Jordan frame and obey the standard continuity equation but gravity is modified, where as, in the Einstein frame, neutrino matter is coupled to the scalar field but gravity is standard and matter/radiation adhere to standard equation of continuity.}

 where $w_\nu$ denotes the equation of state parameter for massive neutrino matter.
-Eqs. (\ref{frwconsnu}) and (\ref{frwfdeqnu}) are obtained by varying the action (\ref{eq:action1}) with respect to $g_{\mu\nu}$).
+Eqs. (\ref{frwconsnu}) and (\ref{frwfdeqnu}) are obtained by varying the action (\ref{nuaction}) with respect to $g_{\mu\nu}$.
 During most of the expansion history, neutrino matter behaves like radiation and their coupling to $\phi$ ($\propto T_\nu=-\rho_\nu+3p_\nu $) vanishes identically; only at late times when neutrinos turn non-relativistic, $w_\nu$ gradually changes from $1/3$ to zero and the coupling picks up non-zero values.
 We use the following ansatz \cite{Geng:2015fla, Hossain:2014xha} for the neutrino equation of state parameter,

-which interpolates between $1/3$ and $0$; here $z_{\rm eq}$ and $z_{\rm dur}$ are two parameters that determine respectively where and how fast the transition of neutrinos from radiation-like to cold matter like-behavior occur.
-Also the choice of the transition red-shift, $z_{\rm eq}$ near the matter-radtion equality is reasonable.
+which interpolates between $1/3$ and $0$; here $z_{\rm eq}$ and $z_{\rm dur}$ are two parameters that determine respectively where and how fast the neutrino makes the transition from exhibiting radiation-like behaviour to cold matter-like behaviour.

 As neutrinos turn non-relativistic around the present epoch, massive neutrino matter mimics cold matter ($w_\nu$ gradually vanishes).
-Assuming $w_\nu=0$, it is convenient to work in terms of $\hat\rho_\nu=A^{-1} \rho_\nu$ which conserves in the Einstein frame,
+Assuming $w_\nu=0$, one might prefer to work with $\hat\rho_\nu=A^{-1} \rho_\nu$ which is conserved in the Einstein frame,

 and the field evolution in the approximation under consideration acquires the following form,